 - “Field and Forest”,

 - “Villages and Cities”.

 All but one of the above portfolios is represented here at the Wolf Cove Inn.
 Can you find which one?

 Set shoreside on Tripp Lake in Poland Maine, the Wolf Cove Inn is nestled within nature’s beauty.
 That setting inspired the theme for our 2014 renovation – “bring the beauty of nature inside.”
 The photography of John Orcutt, a winter neighbor of ours at Sugarloaf who shares our love of the outdoors, does just that.

 Nature Imagery by John Orcutt

 Once we decided our theme for the Wolf Cove Inn, we needed to find a special artist to feature at the Inn.
-Well it just so happens John and Cynthia Orcutt’s Schoolhouse Gallery in Kingfield, Maine is founded on celebrating the richness of Maine’s natural landscapes.
+Well it just so happens John and Cynthia Orcutt’s former Schoolhouse Gallery in Kingfield, Maine was founded on celebrating the richness of Maine’s natural landscapes.
 A perfect match!
-The gallery is home to an inspiring collection of nature imagery.
+The gallery was home to an inspiring collection of nature imagery.